7350206/redux-pure-basic/notes.md

 ### component -> action -> reducer -> store -> rerender component ###

+- redux is a *container*, gives state to view its state is one object

+view gets its own state through *action* objects

+view change its own state through *reducer* function

+reducer rule:
+- always return state
+- if *action.type === reducer.case* - return new state
+- if state was changed - component is rerendered (through **store.subscribe()** [observer])

 ```
   asyncButton.addEventListener('click', () => {
   //dont do that, when i.e.fetch never know what timeout is over